-- 6.1 The Trustee has set the following long-term investment objectives in relation to the DB Section: - The acquisition of suitable assets of appropriate liquidity that will generate income and capital growth to meet, together with any new contributions from the Company, the cost of current benefits that the Plan provides. - To limit the risk of the assets failing to meet the liabilities, both over the long term and on a shorter term basis. - The Trustee has agreed a target, as set out in the Climate Change-related Disclosures Report, with the aim of reducing the level of carbon intensity within the Plan's investment portfolio by 20% over the 3 years from 31 December 2021 (where carbon emissions data is available and can be reported). - The objectives set out above and the risks and other factors referenced in this Statement are those that the Trustee determines to be financially material considerations in relation to the DB Section of the Plan.
-Reflecting these considerations, a high level strategic asset allocation has been set by the Trustee, having consulted the Company.
-This is detailed in the IPID along with the rebalancing policy and full details of the investment manager structure.
+- 6.1 The Trustee has set the following long-term investment objectives in relation to the DB Section: - The acquisition of suitable assets of appropriate liquidity that will generate income and capital growth to meet, together with any new contributions from the Company, the cost of current benefits that the Plan provides. - To limit the risk of the assets failing to meet the liabilities, both over the long term and on a shorter-term basis. - 6.2 The Trustee has agreed a target, as set out in the Climate Change-related Disclosures Report, with the aim of reducing the Plan's Weighted Average Carbon Intensity2 (WACI) by 50% for Scope 1 & 2 emissions until 2030 from the base year 31 December 2021. - 6.3 The objectives set out above and the risks and other factors referenced in this Statement are those that the Trustee determines to be financially material considerations in relation to the DB Section of the Plan.
+Reflecting these considerations, a high-level strategic asset allocation has been set by the Trustee, having consulted the Company.